Hermenegildo Villanueva

-Hermenegildo Teves Villanueva (September 25, 1876 – December 17, 1941), fondly called Bindoy, was a Filipino politician.
+Hermenegildo Villanueva y Teves (September 25, 1876 – December 17, 1941), fondly called Bindoy, was a Filipino politician.
 He served as Secretary of Labor for Manuel L. Quezon from December 1938 until his resignation in April 1939.

 Personal life

-Villanueva was born on the 25th of September, 1876 in Bais, Negros Oriental, one of the 11 children of Hermenegildo Regis Villanueva and Anselma Pinili Teves.
+Villanueva was born on the 25th of September, 1876 in Bais, Negros Oriental, one of the 11 children of Hermenegildo Villanueva y Regis (originally from Parián, Cebu) and Anselma Teves y Pinili of Dumaguete.
 He was privately tutored for primary education and finished secondary and tertiary education in Cebu.
 Upon finishing his studies, the Spanish–American War erupted and he became one of the leaders in the Negros Revolution.